alpacahq/alpaca-docs/content/get-started/_index.md

 # Get Started!

-This guide is going to help to set everything up in a sandbox environment and get you up and running in no time.
+This guide is going to help you set everything up in a sandbox environment to get you up and running in no time.

+The sandbox environnement acts as a parallel environment where you cant test our APIs safely without sending any real trades to the market.
+All prices, and execution times (i.e. market hours) hold true in sandbox and production.

 ## **0. Setting Up Broker API**